Mixture models applied to heterogeneous populations: Finite mixture models

-The likelihood function leads to $k^n$ terms, what brings a computational difficulty.
+The likelihood function leads to $k^n$ terms, which creates computational difficulty.

 A context in which the model (\ref{mixt}) can arise and we are interested in this paper is when we postulate a heterogeneous population consisting of heterogeneous groups $j=1,2,\dots,k$ of sizes proportional to $w_j$, from which a random sample is drawn.
-The label of the group from which each observation is drawn is unknown and it is natural to regard the group label $z_i$, for the $i$-th observation as a latent variable and rewrite (\ref{mixt}) as the following hierarchical model: for $i=1,\dots,n$, $j=1,\dots,k,$
+The label of the group from which each observation is drawn is unknown, so it is natural to regard the group label $z_i$, for the $i$-th observation as a latent variable and rewrite (\ref{mixt}) as the following hierarchical model: for $i=1,\dots,n$, $j=1,\dots,k,$

-Integrating ${\bf z}=(z_1,\dots,z_k)$ out from (\ref{mixt2}) we return to model (\ref{mixt}).
-The formulation given by (\ref{mixt2}) is convenient for interpretation and calculation, decreasing the computational cost.
+By integrating ${\bf z}=(z_1,\dots,z_k)$ out from (\ref{mixt2}) we return to model (\ref{mixt}).
+The formulation given by (\ref{mixt2}) is convenient for interpretation and calculation.
+Latent indicator variables usually leads to an efficient simulation algorithm that quickly focuses on the modes of the posterior distribution, thus it will contribute to reducing the computational effort.

 A Bayesian approach to inference requires the specification of a prior distribution $p(.)$ for the parameters of the mixture model (\ref{mixt}).
-In particular, the prior elicitation is an important question.
-Being fully non-informative and obtaining proper posterior distributions are not possible in a mixture content.
-An alternative on this case is to define weakly informative priors, which may or may not be data dependent.
+In particular, prior elicitation is an important step.
+According to \cite{roeder1997practical}, in a mixture content, assuming a non-informative prior yield improper posterior distributions.
+Since there is always the possibility that no observations are allocated to one or more components, standard choices of independent improper non-informative prior distributions for the component parameters cannot be used. \cite{richardson1997bayesian} proposes an alternative in this case based on keeping the simple independence and define weakly informative priors, which may or not be data dependent.